kubsnn/TCP-Chat/server/README.md

 ```

 - "action" must be set to "sendto".
-- "who" must be set to the username of the recipient.
+- "who" must be set to the username of the recipient (must be online and your friend).
 - "message" must be set to the message to be sent.

 ## Send Message Response